joshrandall8478/joshrandall8478.github.io/src/pages/posts/vpn_discontinued.md

 As of <span style="color:aqua;">7/17/23</span>, the VPN service will be discontinued.
 This is due to the fact that I am no longer able to maintain the service, and it is not worth the cost to keep it running.
 I apologize for any minor inconvenience this may cause to anyone who may have been actively using the service.

 I am trying to give Proton Mail a try, which also has a VPN service included.
 Because of this decision to pull support for the main VPN service, I am getting more functionality out of my current arrangement at the same price.
-For those who desperately need a VPN, I can still let you use any of my <span style="color: #ff897b;">Wireguard</span> profiles through Proton VPN if you were on my previous arrangement, and within my legal and financial limitations (also through no charge to you).

-If Proton mail proves to be a worthy replacment of GMail and iCloud mail, then my new arrangement will take place.
-If it fails, I will recontinue the VPN server and remigrate my domain email back to iCloud.
-Currently working on RSS feeds for the blog, and a few other things.
-I will be posting more updates as I go along.
+I will be using the Proton Mail VPN service for a month, and if it proves to be a worthy replacement, I will continue to use it.
+If it does not, I will be discontinuing the VPN service entirely, and will not be looking for a replacement.

 As for easy local communication (for development), I will create a local wireguard instance soon for this purpose.
 It will also not be on 24/7, with the soul purpose of development.